 - The motorcycle must pass appropriate exams based on their classification of motorcycle

 - Motorcyclist must abide by all street signs, signals, and traffic laws

-- Motorcyclist must have appropriate license plate issued
+- Motorcyclist must have the appropriate license plate issued

-- Passenger seat and footrest required for passengers traveling on bike
+- Passenger seat and footrest required for passengers traveling on the bike

 - The handlebars must be below the shoulders while seated

 If these laws are not followed, motorcyclists risk getting a ticket and losing their motorcycle license.
 Of course, all riders must be aware of the common causes of motorcycle accidents and the possible results of these accidents.

 Depending on the situation, the cause of motorcycle crashes could be the rider's fault or it could be caused by other motorists.
 As motorcycles are smaller than other vehicles on our roadways, they are much harder to see and have different maneuvering capabilities than many motorists are used to, thus leading to many accidents for those who are not on the lookout.

 Some common causes of Illinois motorcycle collisions include: